k4zmu2a/SpaceCadetPinball/README.md

 Some distributions provide a package in their repository.
 You can use those for easier dependency management and updates.

+This project is available as Flatpak on [Flathub](https://flathub.org/apps/details/com.github.k4zmu2a.spacecadetpinball).

 ### On macOS

 * **Homebrew**: Install the `SDL2`, `SDL2_mixer` homebrew packages.